cwljohnson/QUTMS_VCU/README.md

 # QUTMS_VCU

-This repo contains the source code for QUT Motorsport's Vehicle Control Unit (VCU), and was developed by Calvin Johnson.
+This repo contains the firmware developed for QUT Motorsport's Vehicle Control Unit (VCU).
 This was a multi-purpose board, able to act as the key vehicle controller, whilst also as a generic sensor board, digitializing analogue sensor outputs and broadcasting them over CAN, and also able to switch 12V loads.

 The VCU utilized a STM32F207 based microcontroller.